Web Application Vs Desktop Application: Indepth Analysis

 So what are desktop applications?
 Picture this: You are composing a document or editing a picture with software installed on your laptop or computer – something like Microsoft Word or Adobe Photoshop.
 These are classic examples of desktop applications.
 They are the dependable backbones of your hard drive which could be yanked into action at any time – no matter what your online connection does and doesn’t do.

 On the flip side we have web applications.
-Have you written a document in Google Docs or created an awesome design in Canva?
-These are your web apps essentials.
-Contrary to their desktop counterparts, they are in the cloud and accessible with your web browser.
-The appeal of web applications is their ubiquitousness – you are able to access your work from any device, anywhere – so long as you have a connection to the internet.
+Have you written a document in Google Docs, created an awesome design in Venngage, or managed customer relationships using Salesforce?
+These are your web app essentials.
+Unlike their desktop counterparts, web applications reside in the cloud and are accessible through your web browser.
+The appeal of web applications, such as Salesforce, lies in their ubiquitousness – you can access your work from any device, anywhere, as long as you have an internet connection.

 And then there are SaaS models, which are radically reshaping web applications.
 SaaS has dedemocratized software access by allowing users to subscribe to apps hosted in the cloud rather than purchase them directly.
 This particular shift makes premium software much more widely available while simultaneously making sure users always have access to the most recent features and updates without needing to do manual upgrades.